National Association of Legislative Information Technology Bylaws and Standing Orders

 Article 4: Meetings of the Members

-1. Annual Meeting: The annual meeting shall be held normally to coincide with the NCSL annual meeting.
+1. Annual Meeting: The annual meeting shall be held normally to coincide with the NCSL Legislative Summit.

 2. Professional Development Seminar: The professional development seminar shall be held annually in the fall.

-4. Notice: Written notice of all meetings shall be distributed by the NCSL staff contact at least 30 days in advance of the meeting.
+5. Notice: Written notice of the annual meeting, the annual business meeting, the professional development seminar, and all special meetings shall be distributed by the NCSL staff liaison at least 30 days in advance of the meeting.

 Article 5: Executive Committee